Enaleia/monorepo/CODE_OF_CONDUCT.md

 ## Where does the Code of Conduct apply?

-If you participate in or contribute to the Elixir ecosystem in any way, you are encouraged to follow the Code of Conduct while doing so.
+If you participate in or contribute to the <project> ecosystem in any way, you are encouraged to follow the Code of Conduct while doing so.

 Explicit enforcement of the Code of Conduct applies to the [GitHub projects][1], code reviews.